Censure of Andrew Jackson: Aftermath

 The episode hardened political lines in the 1830s and created a vibrant political debate between Democrats, who were comfortable with the exercise of strong executive authority, and Whigs, who, like their English namesakes, feared usurpation by elected and unelected kings who arrogated powers to themselves that should have been reserved for the legislative branch.

 In the early 2020s, the expungement vote was pointed to by some supporters of an effort by Republicans to have the United States House of Representatives hold a similar vote intended to "expunge" the two impeachments of Republican former president Donald Trump, with these supporters of that effort regarding it to be a precedent that supports the notion of supposedly-expunging a federal impeachment.

+The impeachment of Jackson remains the only time in which the U.S. Senate has censured a president.
+The censure of Andrew Jackson "remains the clearest case of presidential censure by resolution" in either chamber of the United States Congress, as no other president has had an explicit censure resolution adopted against them.